 If you’re craving a bit of luxury, the 5-star Kempinski Hotel may be for you.
 Just a one-minute walk to the beach, this gorgeous hotel offers rooms set among palm trees and olive groves, with balconies overlooking the sea.

-They have nine freshwater pools on-site, private beach access with mud stations, several restaurants, cocktail bars, a state of the start fitness center, yoga classes, and a spa with Tha massages and hammam sessions.
+They have nine freshwater pools on-site, private beach access with mud stations, several restaurants, cocktail bars, a state of the start fitness center, yoga classes, and a spa with Thai massages and hammam sessions.

-girls covered in mud
+two girls covered in mud at the dead sea in jordan

 The: Holiday Inn is an excellent mid-range option.
 It’s on the edge of the Dead Sea, with a private beach area including mud and outdoor showers.

-I didn’t stay here overnight but got to use the facilities as part of the day pass, which were excellent.
+I didn’t stay here but got to use the facilities as part of the day pass, which were excellent.

-The hotel facilities are expansive, including a lush garden, several heated outdoor pools, sun loungers, and a hot tub.
 There’s also a health club, three restaurants and bars, a beach bar, and some cute cats wandering around.

-This private tour includes pick-up from your hotel and ample free time to ‘swim’ in the water.
+The easiest way to visit the Dead Sea from Amman is by joining a tour.
+This private half-day tour includes pick-up from your hotel and ample free time to ‘swim’ in the water.

-Visiting the Dead Sea In Israel
+Swimming in the Dead Sea Israel

 The Dead Sea isn’t just accessible from Jordan; you can also visit it in Israel (which you can see from the Jordan side).
-I haven’t visited Israel yet, so I’ve asked Veronika of Travel Geekery to share her experience there.

 dead sea israel